Law & Order: Trial by Jury: Cancellation

 Trial by Jury was the first series of the Law & Order franchise to be canceled.
 The sets were reused by a series Wolf produced for NBC entitled Conviction which premiered Friday, March 3, 2006, lasting only one season before cancellation.
 The network Court TV (now TruTV) re-aired the entire series, including the episode "Eros in the Upper Eighties", which never aired on NBC before the series was canceled.
 TNT has aired the episode "Skeleton" on occasion, as the conclusion to the original series episode "Tombstone".
+The opening track and some of the intro sequences from Trial by Jury would be re-used in Law & Order: Criminal Intent after their show was transferred to the USA Network and remained until its own cancellation in 2011.

 Home media

 On April 25, 2006, Universal Studios Home Entertainment released Law & Order: Trial by Jury – The Complete Series on DVD in Region 1.

+In Australia, Shock Entertainment released Law & Order: Trial by Jury – The Complete Series on DVD in Region 4 on March 7, 2018.